ZZIDZZ/store_system/README.md

 # store_system
-login+store system with minimum security
+login+store system with minimum to no security